Guntermann-Drunck/dpa400dump/README.md

 [28534.630472] usb 3-3.4: Detected FT232RL
 [28534.630822] usb 3-3.4: FTDI USB Serial Device converter now attached to ttyUSB1
 ```

 ## Preparations for Windows usage

 Under windows you can simply use the driver that is coming with the device.
 You just have to find out, which serial port (COMx) is used.

 ## Installation

-Simply copy this file to your wireshark extcap directory (Help > About Wireshark > Folders) and make sure it is executable.
+Simply copy dpa400dump.py to your wireshark extcap directory (Help > About Wireshark > Folders) and make
+sure it is executable.
 After restarting wireshark you should see a DPA400 capture interface.